aleph2c/miros/doc/zero_to_one.rst

   * set the ``oven.temp.fun`` to the callback function representing the superstate
-  * if there is no superstate, set it to the ``top`` attribute of the first argument given to the callback
+  * if there is no superstate, set it to the ``top`` attribute of the first argument given to the callback function
   * ensure that the callback function returns, return_state.SUPER if the else clause is reached.